edgecase/vim-config/README.md

 * `Lidsa` - insert some lorem ipsum text
 * `rdebug` - insert ruby specfic debugger statement

-## FuzzyFinder
+## CtrlP

 Provides convenient ways to quickly reach the buffer/file/command/bookmark/tag you want.
-FuzzyFinder searches with the fuzzy/partial pattern to which it converted an entered pattern.
+CtrlP searches with the fuzzy/partial pattern to which it converted an entered pattern.

 * `<leader>t` - fuzzy find files